-Each loan agreement will include conditions applicable to the type of project being financed, which include, but are not limited to, the following:
+The department will include conditions in a loan agreement that are applicable to the type of project being financed, including, but not limited to, the following:

+(1) Timely use of loan funding.
+The department may cancel a loan agreement if a borrower fails to take reasonable steps to begin using loan proceeds within two years after signing a loan agreement.

-(1) Accounting.
-The Borrower must maintain all CWSRF project accounts as separate accounts and must use accounting, audit and fiscal procedures that conform to Generally Accepted Governmental Accounting Standards and the requirements of the Governmental Accounting Standards Board.
+(2) Accounting.
+A borrower must maintain all CWSRF project accounts as separate accounts and must use accounting, audit and fiscal procedures that conform to Generally Accepted Governmental Accounting Standards and the requirements of the Governmental Accounting Standards Board.

-(2) Records.
-The Borrower must retain project files and records for at least three years after performance certification or project completion as determined by the Department.
-Financial files and records must be retained until the loan is repaid in full.
+(3) Records.
+A borrower must retain project files and records for three years after project performance affirmative certification or project completion as determined by the department or such longer period as may be required by applicable state or federal law.
+A borrower must also retain financial files and records for three years after the loan is repaid in full.

-(3) Wage Rates.
-The Applicant must ensure compliance with applicable federal or state wage rates, if any, for construction projects.
+(4) Wage requirements.

+(a) A borrower for a construction project of a treatment works as defined in the CWA § 212, including a nonpoint source pollution (CWA § 319) or estuary management (CWA § 320) project that are construction and treatment works as defined in the CWA § 212, must comply with the Davis-Bacon Act, as amended, 40 U.S.C. §§3141 to 3144 and 3146 or the prevailing wage rate requirements for public works projects under ORS 279C.800 to 279C.870 and OAR 839-025-0000 to 839-025-0540, whichever is higher.

+(b) A borrower for a project not specified in subsection (4)(a) of this section must comply with the prevailing wage rate requirements under ORS 279C.800 to 279C.870 and OAR 839-025-0000 to 839-025-0540.

+(5) Debarment and suspension.
+A borrower must ensure compliance with Subpart C of 2 CFR 18, Responsibilities of Participants Regarding Transactions Doing Business with Other Persons and Subpart C of 2 CFR 1532, Responsibilities of Participants Regarding Transactions.

-(4) Operation and Maintenance Manual.
-For the construction of a sewage collection system or a sewage treatment facility subject to OAR chapter 340, division 052, the Borrower must submit a draft and final facility operation and maintenance manual at the time and in a format specified by the Department.
+(6) Engineering documents.
+If a borrower uses CWSRF financing for the construction of a wastewater facility subject to OAR 340-052, it must submit to the department plans and specifications, operation and maintenance manuals, inspection and certification of proper construction, and any other applicable documentation required by OAR 340-052.

-(5) Plans and Specifications.
-For the construction of a sewage collection system or a sewage treatment facility subject to OAR chapter 340, division 052, the Borrower must obtain the Department's approval of project plans and specifications before commencement of construction.

-(6) Inspections and Progress Reports.
+(7) Inspections and progress reports.

-(a) During the construction phase of a sewage collection system or a sewage treatment facility subject to OAR chapter 340, division 052, the Borrower must provide on-going inspections to ensure the project complies with approved plans and specifications.
-These inspections must be conducted by qualified inspectors under the direction of a registered civil, mechanical or electrical engineer, whichever is appropriate.
-The Department or its representative may enter property owned or controlled by the Borrower to conduct interim inspections and require progress reports sufficient to determine compliance with approved plans and specifications and with other provisions of the loan agreement.
+(a) A borrower must have a qualified inspector under the direction of a registered civil, mechanical or electrical engineer, as appropriate, conduct on-going inspections during the construction phase of a wastewater facility subject to OAR 340-052 to ensure the project complies with approved plans and specifications.
+The department or its representative may enter property owned or controlled by the borrower to conduct interim inspections and may require progress reports sufficient to determine compliance with approved plans and specifications and with other loan agreement provisions.

-(b) For projects not subject to Department review under OAR chapter 340, division 052, the Department may seek the review and analysis of construction plans from relevant agencies or offices to ensure those plans support the successful implementation and completion of the project.
-During implementation of the project, the Borrower must allow inspections by appropriately qualified persons to ensure that the project as constructed conforms to project plans and other provisions of the loan agreement.
+(b) The department may request review and analysis of construction plans from relevant agencies or offices to ensure the project plans not subject to department review under OAR 340-052 support the successful implementation and completion of the project.
+A borrower must allow inspections by appropriately qualified persons during project construction or implementation to ensure the project as constructed conforms to project plans and other provisions of the loan agreement.

+(8) Loan amendments.

-(7) Loan Amendments.
-Changes in project work that are consistent with the objectives of the project and within the scope and funding level of the loan do not require the execution of a formal loan amendment.
-A loan amendment will be required in the following situations:
+(a) The department will not require a loan amendment for changes in project work that are consistent with project objectives and within the loan scope and funding level.

+(b) The department will execute a loan amendment if:

-(a) The Borrower receives an increase in the original approved loan amount at any time during the project.
-The Department may approve loan increases if funds are available, and the Borrower demonstrates both the legal authority to borrow and the financial capability to repay the increased loan amount.
+(A) The department awards a borrower an increase in the original approved loan amount at any time during the project;